-This course allows the student to obtain credit for interning in a position related to his/her major or minor field of study.
-It must be pre-approved by the faculty in the History and Political Science Department.
-Credit hours awarded will be related to the number of hours worked, with at least forty-five hours of internship required for each credit hour awarded.
-Internships may be either paid or unpaid for field experience.
-All internships also will contain an academic component supervised by a faculty member in the Department.
-The internship plan must be approved by all parties prior to registration for the class.
-This class will be assessed on a Pass/Fail basis.
+This course allows POLS majors and minors to earn credit for serving in a position related to their field of study.
+A POLS faculty member, who also agrees to supervise the academic component of the internship, must grant the student permission to register for this class.
+Approval requires the student to present details about the internship work and planned academic components.
+Internships may be paid or unpaid.
+Credit hours awarded depend on hours employed, with at least forty-five hours of internship work required for each credit hour awarded.
+Class assessment is on a Pass/Fail basis.
 While the class may be repeated once, only 3 hours may count toward the Political Science major or minor.
-Prerequisites: Junior standing and at a least a 3.0 GPA.
+Prerequisites: At least junior standing, at least a 3.0 GPA and instructor's consent.